Startup Leadership Playbook: 19 Frameworks from 67 Expert Interviews

 "If a new solution is 4x more efficient than the current one, the switch becomes irreversible." - Kunal Shah.
 This quantitative benchmark helps leaders recognize when incremental improvement is futile and wholesale change is inevitable.

-Team building was the second most discussed topic across the 67 interviews.
-The consensus: most leaders wait too long to address performance issues and don't invest enough in the people who are already performing.
-These frameworks address both sides.
+Build high-performing teams by combining Radical Candor for feedback culture, the Keeper Test for talent density, and Hypothesis-Based Coaching for developing your reports' judgment.
+The consensus across 67 interviews: most leaders wait too long to address performance issues and don't invest enough in the people who are already performing.

 Radical Candor in Practice (Kim Scott)